pustotnik/zenmake/docs/buildconf.rst

         One or more compiler flags for Assembler.

     cppflags
-        One or more compiler flags added at the end of compilation commands.
+        One or more compiler flags added at the end of compilation commands for C/C++.

     linkflags
         One or more linker flags for C/C++/D.